pedroOrvalho/E-commerce-FrontEnd-Mockup/README.md

 ONLY DO THIS PART WHEN YOU HAVE COMPLETED THE REQUIREMENTS PART

-4. Sorting by product name
+4. Sorting by product name/price
-5. change theme
+5. Change theme